-The configuration make it possible to turn the spin in vertical plane (yz) of MPD or SPD detector, whereas in the collider magnet arcs the polarization vector is moving in the median plane (xz) [321].

-The ST scheme with two snakes provides the zero spin tune at any point of the particle energy.
-It is 1417 very important for optimization of the NICA effective operation at the highest possible luminosity of 1418 pp - collisions, due to necessity of the particle store at an energy level that gives proper conditions for 1419 electron cooling of stored beam.
-Only in this case it is possible to form particle bunches with high number 1420 of particles and high degree of the polarization at low energy (about 1 GeV) with further acceleration up 1421 to the experiment energy.
-The total integral of longitudinal solenoidal field should reach 4×25 T·m per 1422 ring at the proton momentum of 13.5 GeV/c and 4×80 T·m for deuterons respectively.
-The distributed 1423 system consisting of a short solenoids is possible, i.e. In the case of 6 T solenoids the total length of 4.2 1424 m is sufficient to form a half-length snake.
-It is possible to adopt the collider lattice structure optimized 1425 for heavy ion beam for the case of ST regime at the protons mode over the total energy range.
-Weak 1426 control solenoids don't disturb practically orbital motion in the collider whereas, strong solenoids of 1427 the snakes led to a strong betatron tunes coupling.
-Because longitudinal field of the snakes is changed 1428 proportionally to the particle momentum, the collider magnetic optics will stay adequate to the polarized 1429 particle stable motion during the beam acceleration phase.
-Matching of the solenoids with the collider 1430 structure is provided by means of proper choice of the work point by means of structural KF (focusing) 1431 and KD (defocusing) quadrupole lenses.
-Possible scheme of the distributed snake (one half) based on 1432 short 6T superconducting solenoids (SC) is shown in Fig. 3.7.
-The elements are the following: SOL-SC 1433 solenoid, FFQ - final focus triplet of the collider, VB - structural dipole magnets; RB - bending dipoles 1434 with transverse field for converging the bunches in the collision point IP.
-1435
+The configuration makes it possible to turn the spin in the vertical plane (yz) of MPD or SPD detector, whereas in the collider magnet arcs the polarization vector is moves in the median plane (xz) [343].
+The ST scheme with two snakes provides a zero spin tune at any point of the particle energy.
+It is very important for optimization of the effective NICA operation at the highest possible luminosity of p-p-collisions, due to a necessity of storing particles at an energy level that provides proper conditions for electron cooling of the stored beam.
+Only in this case it is possible to form particle bunches with a high number of particles and a high degree of polarization at low energy (about 1 GeV) with further acceleration up to the experiment energy.
+The total integral of the longitudinal solenoidal field should reach 4×25 T·m per ring at a proton momentum of 13.5 GeV/c and 4×80 T·m for deuterons, respectively.
+A distributed system consisting of short solenoids is possible, i.e. in the case of 6 T solenoids the total length of 4.2 m is sufficient to form a half-length snake.
+It is possible to adopt the collider lattice structure optimized for a heavy ion beam for the case of the ST-mode at the protons mode over the total energy range.
+Weak control solenoids barely distort the orbital motion in the collider, whereas strong solenoids of the snakes lead to a strong betatron tunes coupling.
+As the longitudinal field of the snakes changes proportionally to the particle momentum, the collider magnetic optics stays adequate to the stable motion of a polarized particle during the beam acceleration phase.
+Matching the solenoids with the collider structure is provided by means of a proper choice of the work point by means of structural KF (focusing) and KD (defocusing) quadrupole lenses.
+A possible scheme of the distributed snake (one half) based on short 6T superconducting (SC) solenoids is shown in Fig. 3.7.
+The elements are the following: SOL-SC solenoid, FFQ - final focus triplet of the collider, VB - structural dipole magnets; RB - bending dipoles with a transverse field making for converging bunches in the interaction point.

-1436 3.8 Stability of spin motion
+3.8 Stability of spin motion

-In the ST regime precession of the polarization vector is caused by the field of solenoids, by the field imperfections of the collider lattice elements, by a finite beam emittance and depends on a power of zero spin tune resonance.
-To stabilize the polarization during acceleration process or during control the polarization direction in the ST regime it will be necessary to provide spin tune level caused by the control solenoids much higher of a power of zero spin tune resonance: The calculations have showed that the level of 10^{-2} for protons and 10^{-4} for deuterons would be sufficient.
-These values put limitations on the minimum field integral in each of weak control solenoids - 0.6 T·m.
+In the ST-mode precession of the polarization vector is caused by the field of solenoids, field imperfections of the collider lattice elements, a finite beam emittance and depends on the power of the zero spin tune resonance.
+To stabilize the polarization during the acceleration process or when controling the polarization direction in the ST-mode it will be necessary to maintain the spin tune level caused by the control solenoids much higher than the power of the zero spin tune resonance.
+The calculations have shown that the level of 10^{-2} for protons and 10^{-4} for deuterons would be sufficient.
+These values impose limitations on the minimum field integral in each of the weak control solenoids $-0.6 \, \text{T} \cdot \text{m}$.

 Snake Snake Spin tune Control Polarization Polarization

 SPD MPD regime in SPD in MPD

-off off $v \neq \gamma G$ $v = \gamma G$ PS vertical vertical
+off off $v \neq \gamma G$ PS vertical vertical

 off off $v = \gamma G$ ST any any

 off on 1/2 PS longitudinal in the collider median

 plane, direction angle

 depends on energy

 on off 1/2 PS in the collider median longitudinal

 plane, direction angle

 depends on energy

-off off $v = \gamma G$ ST any any
+off off $v = \gamma G$ ST anv anv

-Table 3.2: Polarization in the SPD and MPD detectors in PS and ST regimes.
+Table 3.2: Polarization in the SPD and MPD interaction points in the PS- and ST-modes.

-1444 3.9 Polarized beams dynamics in Nuclotron
+3.9 Polarized beams dynamics in Nuclotron